-DHCS intends to work with counties, health plans, providers and other stakeholders to encourage all Medi-Cal plans to screen for mental illness and co-occurring substance use and mental illness in addition to the required screening for alcohol issues.
+The state will assess the need to evaluate the current mental health and substance use disorder screening tools used by both the plans and the MHPs.
+DHCS intends to work with counties, health plans, providers and other stakeholders to encourage all Medi-Cal plans to screen for mental illness and co-occurring substance use/mental illness in addition to the required screening for alcohol issues as the managed care system moves forward with the SBI requirement.
+This will be an important priority for the Department as it works with partners and stakeholders on the details of implementation.

-Additionally, there was some stakeholder support exempting SBIRT and associated behavioral health services from California's same-day billing restriction.
-DHCS believes that since the billing systems for mainstream Medi-Cal and Short-Doyle are separate, this problem does not actually exist unless the practitioner attempts to bill Short-Doyle twice.
+During the stakeholder forums, there were requests the Department consider exempting SBIRT (Screening, Brief Intervention, Referral and Treatment) and associated behavioral health services from California's same-day billing restriction.
+DHCS believes that since the billing systems for mainstream Medi-Cal and Short-Doyle are separate, this problem will not actually exist unless the practitioner attempts to bill Short-Doyle twice.
 Even so, providers can request a waiver from this limitation and gain the ability to bill for two different services on the same day.
 In addition, the same day billing issue should not pose a problem for FQHCs given their bundled rates.
-However, these are concerns from credible corners and will need monitoring during implementation.
+However, these are important concerns and will need monitoring during implementation.

-The needs assessment report did note concerns on the part of providers and stakeholders that a more complete analysis of the current DMC benefits as it pertained to federal guidance on benefit parity needed to be completed.
-The DHCS did in fact evaluate the current DMC benefits as they pertained to parity and determined that it currently appears that while CMS encourages parity, given the fact the specialty mental health and DMC substance use disorder benefits remain carved out in the state approach, that parity is not required.
-However, with the addition of the enhanced SUD benefits, California believes it would meet Federal Parity requirements if so required.
+The Needs Assessment report also did note concerns on the part of providers and stakeholders that a more complete analysis of the current DMC benefits as it pertained to federal guidance on benefit parity should be completed.
+The Department recognizes there is a heightened parity obligation for the new adult expansion group given the requirement they receive coverage under Sec.
+1937, and that parity will apply regardless of the delivery system.

-Stakeholder comments underscored and the Department recognizes the importance of more effective oversight and utilization review tools, especially related to services in the DMC area as well as the need to explore the feasibility of a possible waiver to provide stronger oversight and guality control.
-Guidance will be developed by DHCS in concert with counties, health plans, providers and other stakeholders to address service access (medical necessity) criteria, service limitations, and related requirements to assure that the SUD benefit for the expansion population as well as the Medi-Cal eligible population conforms to the spirit and intent of parity requirements.
+The DHCS did in fact evaluate the current DMC benefits as they pertained to parity and determined that it currently appears that while CMS encourages parity, given the fact the specialty mental health and DMC substance use disorder benefits remain carved out, that parity is not required in that delivery system.
+However, even with that determination, with the addition of the enhanced SUD benefits, California believes it would meet Federal Parity requirements if required and will work closely with CMS to resolve any questions or concerns.
+CMS has also indicated they plan to issue more specific policy guidance in the near future on the SPA assurances that states will be making.
+Regarding the non-specialty benefits, given the carve-in of non-specialty mental health, the Department expects parity will be applicable to both the new optional expansion group (because of the Sec.
+1937) and the existing population to the extent the managed care plans will now be providing both the medical and mental health benefits.

-Questions have been raised regarding the application of the Medicaid Institution for Mental Disease (IMD) exclusion as it pertains to substance use residential treatment programs under the newly expanded benefit design.
+During the stakeholder forums, questions were raised regarding the application of the Medicaid Institution for Mental Disease (IMD) exclusion as it pertains to substance use residential treatment programs under the newly expanded benefit design.
 DHCS is in process of conducting an analysis of: (a) actual current CMS definitions and guidance related to the IMD exclusion; (b) the current actual and potential impact of the IMD exclusion on substance use residential treatment providers in California; and (c) strategies being planned or employed by other states with regard to the IMD exclusion as it applies to substance use residential treatment.